Robotics-Club-IIT-BHU/HDS-SummerCamp21/README.md

 When your 3D model is complete, and you've checked it for errors, make a rendering of it.
 Rendering an image makes it look much better by applying realistic materials, backgrounds, and lighting to and around the model.
 ![Lets get done](media/7.jpg)

-## If you made it so far, congratulations.
+## If you made it so far, Good Start.
+You can now head to week 1!